17 dog-friendly attractions in the Cotswolds

 Dog-friendly days out at The Dragonfly Maze

-Head to Bourton-on-the-Water for an enjoyable visit to The Dragonfly Maze, weaving through the yew hedge pathways with your furry friend, while little ones can have fun solving the riddle to reveal the hidden golden dragonfly.
+Head to Bourton-on-the-Water for a visit to The Dragonfly Maze, weaving through the yew hedge pathways with your furry friend, while little ones can have fun solving the riddle to reveal the hidden golden dragonfly.

 Dog-friendly days out at Cerney House Gardens

-A romantic haven in the heart of the Cotswolds, Cerney House Gardens offers a slice of rural paradise for visitors and their doggy pals.
-The secret Victorian garden is open seven days a week, with a gazebo walk, woodlands, a vegetable garden and much more to discover.
+A romantic haven in the heart of the Cotswolds, Cerney House Gardens offers a slice of rural peace for visitors and their doggy pals.

 Dog-friendly days out at Newark Park